 Many folks who came out in those days were members of the Dogwood Monarchist Society.
 As more interested people joined in, a loosely structured organization of teams took shape.

 An executive (Commission) was formed and six gay-business sponsored teams took to the field.
-WESA's "original six" teams were The Castle, Neighbours, The Gandydancer, The Playpen Central, The Luv Affair and The Shaggy Horse.
+WESA's "original six" teams were: The Castle Pub, Neighbours, The Gandydancer, The Playpen Central, The Luv Affair, and The Shaggy Horse.

 As well, WESA expand from 10 to 12 teams with a membership in excess of 155, with a wide cross-section of team sponsors.

-The C Division was designed for players with a more competitive style of game play and the D Division for players looking for a more recreational feel to the game.
+WESA returned to two divisions again with the C Division designed for players with a more competitive style of game play and the D Division for players looking for a more recreational feel to the game.

 Each division had 5 teams in 2004.